Skip to main content

 }

-• First bit is 0—1bit prefix which indicates that it is int_msg_info.
+• The first bit is a 0 - 1-bit prefix, which indicates that it is int_msg_info.

-• Then there should be sender address, however since it anyway will be rewritten with the same effect any valid address may be stored there.
-The shortest valid address serialization is that of addr_none and it serializes as a two-bit string 00.
+• Then, there should be a sender address; however, since it will be rewritten with the same effect, any valid address may be stored there.
+The shortest valid address serialization is that of addr_none, which serializes as a two-bit string 00.

-Thus, .store_uint(0x18, 6) is the optimized way of serializing the tag and the first 4 fields.
+Thus, .store_uint(0x18, 6) is the optimized serialization method for the tag and the first four fields.

 nanograms$_ amount:(VarUInteger 16) = Grams;